-Another existing design is the wooden holder which can also be used in our project.
+Another existing related to holder is wooden holder which can also use in our project.
 Wooden holder is strong and heavier as well but it can use in our product because it has the capability to bear the pressure as well.